matthiaskellner/matthiaskellner.github.io/content/authors/matthias-kellner/_index.md

 ---
 ############################################################
 #         Want to add an image for the person?
-#  Add image with name 'avatar.jpg' (also png?) to folder
+#  Add image with name 'avatar.jpg' (or .png) to folder
 ############################################################

 # Display name